presswink/invitte-me-extension/POSTINSTALL.md

 You can test out this extension right away!

 Visit the following URL:
-${function:greetTheWorld.url}
+${function:syncUsers.url}

 # Using the extension

-When triggered by an HTTP request, this extension responds with the following specified greeting: "${param:GREETING} World from ${param:EXT_INSTANCE_ID}".
+When triggered by an HTTP request, this extension will sync old users with https://www.invitte.me.

-To learn more about HTTP functions, visit the [functions documentation](https://firebase.google.com/docs/functions/http-events).
+To learn more about invitte, visit their website at https://docs.invitte.me

 <!-- We recommend keeping the following section to explain how to monitor extensions with Firebase -->
 # Monitoring